nepwork/handbook/stack.md

 ## Mockups and PoC APIs

 Proof-of-concept APIs and RAD-prototypes are made using
-- Blade
+- Blade (possibly FastAPI/Flask too in the future)
 - OpenAPI 3+ (used for code generation in prototypes and for documentation in matured projects)
-- Vue/HTML5/CSS3 (Multipage Setup using dev CDNs)
+- Vue/HTML5/CSS3 (Multipage setup using dev CDNs)
 - Blockstack (to skip setting up custom blockchain)
 - Adobe XD/Balsamiq (for designing and wireframing)